Script Basics¶

 Loading Scripts¶

 All scripts are automatically loaded globally when the ScriptPlugin initializes during plugin setup.
-The plugin scans the assets/scripts/ directory for all files matching the pattern *_scripts.json and loads them into a single registry.
+The plugin scans the scripts directory (configured via SCRIPTS_DIRECTORY setting, default: assets/data/scripts/) for all files matching the pattern *.json and loads them into a single registry.

 Global Loading: